(DGW: This is the first draft of what will become part of the New SEAM Manifesto. Please give your feedback and comments, below. Thank you.)

 We can do something about this.
 There are examples of people coming together to successfully buck the system.
 Linux has the greatest share of the Internet Server market, demonstrating the power of crowdsourcing.
 Kickstarter has shown us that consumers have an appetite for financing creativity and can be used to bypass the gatekeepers, demonstrating the power of crowdfunding.
 Blockchain technologies are rapidly removing the middlemen and heralding a world of decentralised autonymous organisations.

 We are working on our own solution, which we will announce in the coming months.
-It is called “Transmediator”.
 We think of it as Capitalism 2.0.

 Stay tuned.
-Sign up to our Transmediator Newsletter.
+Sign up to our SEAM Newsletter and we’ll keep you posted.